I. What is a Montage?

 In film, montages can accomplish a couple of things:

-- They can compress time.
 In the real world, it would probably take Tony “Scarface” Montana years to achieve success (including planning his wedding).
 But the movie montage takes less than three minutes to show this part of his life!
 When the details are unimportant, a montage can show what’s happening over a long period of time.

-- They can show simultaneous action.
 In one part of town, the robbers are getting ready to pull off the greatest heist of their lives; at the same time, on the other side of town, the police are getting ready for the sting operation that will bring the mob to its knees; and perhaps, in a third part of town, the kingpin’s wife is in a hospital giving birth to their first child.
 Of course, the viewer cannot “be” in all these places at once; but by cutting quickly from one scene to another the film can show everything to the viewer at once.